Jalapeño Popper Dip with Bacon

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

 Looking for other spicy dishes?
-Try my Spicy Bloody MaryCocktails, Weeknight Spicy Fried Rice, Homemade Salsa Verde, or my Blackened Salmon Tacos.
+Try our Spicy Bloody MaryCocktails, Weeknight Spicy Fried Rice, Homemade Salsa Verde, or Blackened Salmon Tacos.
 I know you’ll love them like we do!

 A hand holding a chip with jalapeño popper dip.